 Sometimes the clinical diagnosis of tuberculosis is difficult to confirm.

 - Lymph node biopsy is often helpful.
 Ideally all positive sputum samples should be cultured for drug resistance.

-6-44 Are HIV patients with pulmonary tuberculosis a danger to the general public?
+6-44 Are people with pulmonary tuberculosis a danger to the general public?

 Any patient with pulmonary tuberculosis may be infectious to the general public.
-As the number of HIV patients with tuberculosis increases, the risk of tuberculosis in HIV-negative people will also increase as they are being exposed to more TB bacteria.
+As the number of people living with HIV who are co-infected with tuberculosis increases, the risk of tuberculosis in HIV-negative people will also increase as they are being exposed to more TB bacteria.
 As a result of the HIV epidemic, tuberculosis has become a common disease in South Africa.
 It is therefore in the public’s best interest to prevent and manage tuberculosis well.